-In children with ASD, there might be early brain overgrowth.
+In autistic children, there might be early brain overgrowth.
 This means that the brain grows faster than average so that different parts of the brain don’t communicate with each other in a typical way.

-Evidence also strongly suggests a genetic basis to ASD.
-But it’s unlikely that one specific gene is responsible for ASD.
+Evidence also strongly suggests a genetic basis to autism.
+But it’s unlikely that one specific gene is responsible for autism.
 It’s more likely that several genes combine and act together.
-Researchers have found many possible genes that might play a role in the development of ASD.
+Researchers have found many possible genes that might play a role in the development of autism.

-There’s no one answer to the question of what causes ASD.
-But it’s clear that what parents do or don’t do doesn’t cause ASD in their child.
+There’s no one answer to the question of what causes autism.
+But it’s clear that what parents do or don’t do doesn’t cause autism in children.

-It’s common to see early signs of autism spectrum disorder (ASD) in a child’s first two years.
+It’s common to see early signs of autism in a child’s first two years.
 And in these years, it’s especially important to watch children’s social communication development.

-In the first two years, other signs might be a child not responding to his name, or focusing narrowly on activities like lining up toys.
+In the first two years, other signs might be a child not responding to their name, or focusing narrowly on activities like lining up toys.

-Signs of ASD become more noticeable in the toddler years, as children are expected to start talking and playing with other children.
-Children with ASD might not be interested in playing with other children, or might speak in an unusual way – for example, in a monotone.
+Signs of autism become more noticeable in the toddler years, as children are expected to start talking and playing with other children.
+Autistic children might not be interested in playing with other children, or might speak in an unusual way – for example, in a monotone.

-Signs of ASD in older children and teenagers might become noticeable when a child has difficulty adjusting to new social situations in a school environment – for example, staying on task, understanding and following instructions, making friends, and having age-appropriate interests.
+Signs of autism in older children and teenagers might become noticeable when children have difficulty adjusting to new social situations in the school environment – for example, staying on task, understanding and following instructions, making friends, and having age-appropriate interests.

-Autism spectrum disorder (ASD) can be diagnosed from two years of age.
+Autism can be diagnosed from two years of age.

 Diagnosis usually involves many specialists and professionals testing and assessing a child – this is called a multidisciplinary assessment.

-There’s no single test for ASD.
-Instead, ASD diagnosis is based on:
+There’s no single test for autism.
+Instead, diagnosis is based on:

-- watching how a child plays and interacts with others – that is, how a child is developing now
+- watching how children play and interact with others – that is, how children are developing now

 - interviewing parents

-- reviewing a child’s developmental history – that is, how a child has developed in the past.
+- reviewing children’s developmental history – that is, how children have developed in the past.

-Children who are diagnosed with ASD get a description of how severe their symptoms are and the amount of support they need.
+Children will get a diagnosis of ‘autism spectrum disorder’ and a description of how severe their symptoms are and the amount of support they need.
 This ranges from ‘needing support’ to ‘needing very substantial support’.

 Health professionals will also assess children’s language and cognitive abilities.

-Children who show difficulties only in social communication might be diagnosed with social communication disorder, rather than ASD.
+Children who show difficulties only in social communication might be diagnosed with social communication disorder, rather than autism spectrum disorder.

 Concerned about your child’s development: what to do